leiwang758/ReactNotebook/README.md

 ## Get started

+1. Clone or download repository
-In the project directory, you can run:
+2. In the project directory, you can run:

 ### `npm start`